fundakk/Pharus/README.md

     - use css image sprites,
     - include styles inside index.html
     - pack scripts into single gz files or include them in index.html file.
+- keep all media as lightweight as possible - transfer rates are not great and sometimes even image sprites are not enough to prevent device restart during download.

 ### 8.1 TODO